We support working groups focused on different ways to advance scientific community engagement.

 Focus: This working group is focused on testing, sharing and completing a survey designed to gather key data about individual scientific communities.
 This data will be used to create downloadable community profiles that will help scientific community managers to learn more about other scientific communities, including the tools, programming and challenges that they’re working with.

-Expectations: We plan to launch the first draft of our survey in Q1 2020 and to preview initial community profiles by the end of March.
-The working group may continue to be involved in the recruitment of additional community profiles and iteration on the survey and downloadable resources.
+Expectations: The working group may continue to be involved in the recruitment of additional community profiles and iteration on the original survey and downloadable resources.

 This should not require more than a couple of hours per month for each working group member.